Sandra Kanck: Parliament

 Kanck was successful in amending the Commission of Inquiry (Children in State Care)(Children on APY Lands) Bill 2004.
 The "Mullighan Inquiry" (named after Commissioner Ted Mulligan) into the sexual abuse of children in state care and on the Anangu Pitjantjatjara Yankunyjatjara lands made 54 recommendations for action in its final report, published in March 2008.
 Kanck's amendments required the government to respond within three months to indicate which of the recommendations they would implement, and then to table an annual report about that implementation for every year for the following five years after receipt of the report, a first in terms of causing action on a government-commissioned report on Aboriginal Affairs.

 During her time in parliament she served on the Social Development, Environment Resources & Development and Natural Resources Standing Committees, and numerous select committees, including chairing the Select Committee on the Impact of Peak Oil on South Australia which reported to the parliament late in 2008.

 Kanck was successful in moving a motion to refer the matter of Multiple Chemical Sensitivity to the Social Development Committee.
 With a strong environmental focus in her politics she also succeeded in referring the matter of Marine Parks to the Environment Resources and Development Committee and actively campaigned against the Upper South-East Drylands Salinity Scheme during her time as a member of that Committee and the Natural Resources Committee.

 Kanck announced her resignation on 7 November 2008 with her resignation taking effect on 31 January 2009.
 The party membership selected David Winderlich as her replacement in the Legislative Council.

 She stood as one of the Candidates of the South Australian state election, 2010, in the third and unwinnable position in the list of Australian Democrats Candidates for the Legislative Council.

 Post Parliament

 Kanck is a continuing social justice and human rights campaigner and environmentalist.

 Since April 2009 Kanck has been the National President of Sustainable Population Australia, a Committee Member of the SA Branch of Sustainable Population Australia, President of SA Branch of Friends of the ABC (2009–2010) and now a Committee Member, a Patron of the Broken Hill Community Foundation and an honorary member of the Leaders Institute of South Australia, SA spokesperson for Families and Friends of Drug Law Reform, a member of the executive of the SA Council for Civil Liberties, State President of the Democrats in South Australia.

 In December 2012 a breakaway faction of the Australian Democrats publicly claimed to have revoked her membership.
 However, the National Executive carried a motion stating she was a member of good standing.
 In July 2017 Ms Kanck became the Senior Deputy National President of the party.
+She ran as the party's No. 2 Senate Candidate in South Australia at the 2022 Australian federal election.